davideciccarese/GenerateBarcodes/README.md

 # GenerateBarcodes
-This code generates unique barcodes consisting of 8-letter sequences using a set of possible letters for substitution.
+This code generates unique barcodes consisting of n-letter sequences using a set of possible letters for substitution.
 The generated barcodes are saved to a text file with column counting.
 Prerequisites

 Before running the code, ensure that you have the following: